Mar 17, 2022

 What are Docker Containers

 Docker Containers are running instances of Docker images.
 Running an Image creates a Docker container.
 Images provide a template that can be used for the creation of containers.
 They contain information about what’s required to create containers.
 Images can either be stored locally or remotely.
-If you need help installing Docker, check out our tutorials for CentOS 7 or Ubuntu 18.04.

-How to Start a Docker Container
+How to Create a Docker Container

 To list all Dockers images on your system you can use the command: